iterative/dvc.org/public/static/docs/api-reference/open.md

     # ...
 ```

-## Example: Stream file from a specific remote
+## Example: Chose a specific remote as the data source

 Sometimes we may want to choose the [remote](/doc/command-reference/remote) data
-source, for example to ensure that file streaming is enabled (as not all remote
-storage types support streaming).
-This can be done by providing a `remote`
+source, for example if the `repo` has no default remote set.
+This can be done by
-argument:
+providing a `remote` argument:

 ```py
 import dvc.api